 Cosmetic & Reconstructive Dentistry provides IV sedation services in Fairfield, CT.
 Call 203-255-6878 or click here to book an appointment.

 If you’re feeling anxious about having a dental procedure, using sedation dentistry can make the experience much easier while making you more comfortable.
 At Cosmetic & Reconstructive Dentistry in Fairfield, CT, we offer a variety of anesthesia and sedation options to keep you calm and comfortable throughout your dental procedure.

 IV Sedation Dentistry

-While you may feel like you are sleeping through the procedure when you have IV sedation, you’re actually still conscious.
-This form of sedation is also known as twilight anesthesia because you’re groggy, not fully aware of what is happening during the procedure, and when the IV sedation wears off, you won’t have any memories of your dental treatment.
+IV sedation, also known as conscious sedation, is administered intravenously through a vein in your arm or hand.
+When you have this type of sedation, you’re actually still conscious, even though you may feel as if you’re sleeping through the procedure.
+It’s also known as twilight anesthesia, because you’re simply groggy, not fully aware of what is happening during the procedure.
+Then, when the IV sedation wears off, you won’t have any memories of your dental treatment.

 The process is extremely safe, because unlike general anesthesia, you will breathe on your own while under IV sedation, and you won’t need your heart rate monitored.
 IV sedation is used in conjunction with local anesthetic injections—the sedation helps you relax, while the local anesthetic ensures you’re comfortable.

 At Cosmetic & Reconstructive Dentistry, Dr. Donald Miller and team follow American Dental Association guidelines on the use of sedation in dentistry to make sure our patients safety is assured.

 Ultimately, you should feel comfortable and calm, with our IV sedation effectively putting a stop to discomfort for procedures ranging from simple fillings to the removal of wisdom teeth and placement of dental implants.